borisfaure/qmk_firmware/keyboards/sofle/keymaps/borisfaure/README.md

 * Enter on LOWER layer does mouse left click
 * Have A/; to act as Ctrl when held.
 Same for z// to act as Shift and w/o to act as GUI
+* LOWER acts as Tab if tapped, Raise acts as Backspace
 * …